SiteGround vs InMotion – Full Comparison for WordPress Hosting 2019

 As we have seen with many great startups over the years, SiteGround was established by several close college friends, working from the dorm rooms of their university.
 In business since 2004, they have since grown the company into one of the largest hosting providers on the market.
 They currently operate on a large number of domains, offer cutting edge hosting services and are ranked by WordPress.org as a premier choice for WordPress based websites.
 There are, of course, many alternatives to SiteGround, but we doubt that any of them will bring anything extra to the table when it comes to shared hosting.

 Their hosting platform is built on superior performance, advanced security practices, and the latest technologies.
 They pride themselves on exceptional customer service and craft every solution with the utmost thought and care.
-As a company, they have tailored every aspect of their business to serve customers that demand the absolute best, and although they might not stand comparison to other premium hosting providers that offer higher-end solutions, as you can see our SiteGround vs. WpEngine review, they are one of the best budget choices out there.
+As a company, they have tailored every aspect of their business to serve customers that demand the absolute best, and although they might not stand comparison to other premium hosting providers that offer higher-end solutions, as you can see in our SiteGround vs. WpEngine review, they are one of the best budget choices out there.

 Formed in 2001, InMotion Hosting is one of the longest standing hosting providers in existence.
 They consider themselves as being the “nerds’” preferred choice, but heavily orient their services towards small business owners, especially those expecting continued growth over time.
-With over 70 awards and ranked as CNET’s number one choice for 15 years in a row, InMotion Hosting remains among at the top of the list for those in search of quality website hosting and customer support.
+With over 70 awards and ranked as CNET’s number one choice for 15 years in a row, InMotion Hosting remains at the top of the list for those in search of quality website hosting and customer support.

 You can click here for their vast range of plans and services that cater to nearly every potential demand, from the server hosting to website design, and chances are they will have you covered.
 With agents ready to help every step of the way, their customers are in good hands.